Definition:

 Reference: Snodgrass, R. E. 1935.
 Principles of insect morphology.
 McGraw-Hill Book Co., Inc., New York & London 667 pp.

-alternative definition added about 17 years ago by Andy Deans
+alternative definition added over 17 years ago by Andy Deans

 freely attached, through membrane, to the clypeus, which in the Hymenoptera overhangs the labrum anteriorly.
 The labrum is more than half as wide as the clypeus and as wide as, or wider than high.
 The tips of the mandibles lie posterior to the labrum.
 The labrum has coarse setae (macrotrichia).